Here are our most frequently asked questions. If you have any questions which aren’t answered below, please contact us via the details above.

 We can hire out & sell original real glass ‘twin’ copies of a range of the items we sell.
 ‘Twins’ are available where noted on a respective item’s page.
 For everything else we may be able to advise you as to where you might find them.
 Where we know, the names & volumes of the original items moulded are listed on each item’s page.

 We can supply plastic Stagesafe® versions of our breakaways from stock moulds, and we can mould & replicate your original items as plastic Stagesafe® versions too.
-We also have a very limited range of plastic bottles as shown below.

 Plastic Stagesafe® glasses, bottles and ornaments are items which don’t break, for use on stage or as part of a stunt where real glass & ceramics are too risky to use.
 These props, while not unbreakable, are made from a strong plastic resin which is practical & robust enough.
 Please see the Stagesafe® items page to see our range of stock moulds, or call us if you want more information.